-Khanya arrived at Care for Wild Rhino Sanctuary by helicopter on the 3rd May 2017.
-She was without food for about three days and therefore very dehydrated before section ranger Albert Smith found her.
-With the help of Dr Louis van Schalkvyk, Khanya was rescued and transported from the Kruger National Park.
-Khanya was about 6 months old on arrival.
-After just a few short hours, Khanya started drinking her first bottle of milk and with the help of a few drips, she was well hydrated.
-The staff at Care for Wild hand-picked bunches of fresh green grass for Khanya to enjoy between her regular milk feeds.
-Three days after her arrival, Care for Wild staff removed Khanya’s blindfold.
-Khanya was curiously calm when she finally saw the hands and faces that feed her.
+Khanya took her first bottle very quickly but was also placed on a drip due to her high level of dehydration.
+Staff also hand-picked bunches of fresh green grass for Khanya to enjoy between her regular milk feeds.
+Three days after her arrival, staff removed Khanya’s blindfold.
+She was curiously calm when she finally saw the hands and faces that fed her.
 Just a few days later, Khanya had her first weigh-in and showed off her big rhino weight of 206kg!

 A month after Khanya’s arrival saw the admission of another orphaned calf who would later be named Rose.
 The two babies became instant friends.
 They remained in the ICU for another month until Rubybelle arrived and the inseparable duo became an inseparable trio.
 Fern would later join the crash, completing the new rhino family.

 The four orphans did very well through their rehabilitation, growing healthily each week.
 They quickly became the naughtiest crash; breaking feeding stations, doors and chasing the caregivers!
 Khanya, the oldest and biggest, remained the leader of the group.
 Her unique excessive skin rolls making her easy to identify amongst the chaos that her and her friends created.